 Budget Self Catering Kaapsehoop Accommodation.
 Cheap Accommodation In Kaapsehoop With Guest Reviews & Ratings.
 Budget Holiday Accommodation In Kaapsehoop

-Kaapsehoop – Kaapsche Hoop is situated only 27km from the booming town of Nelspruit the capital of Mpumalanga Province of South Africa, close to one of the most prestigious game reserves in Africa – the Kruger National Park.
+Kaapsehoop – Kaapsche Hoop is situated only 27km from the booming town of Nelspruit and west of Dullstroom the capital of Mpumalanga Province of South Africa, close to one of the most prestigious game reserves in Africa – the Kruger National Park.
 Kaapschehoop is a major tourist attraction with its Victorian architecture that dates back to the gold rush in the early 1880s.

 Frequent visit’s by the wild horses creates a lot of excitement in town.
 This, and our superb hospitality makes Kaapsehoop a South African destination not to be missed. – Kaapsehoop Budget Family Holiday Accommodation

 Three hours from Johannesburg and 65 Km from the Kruger Park, Kaapsehoop is the ideal stopover to the Kruger National Park, Maputo and the Mpumalanga Lowveld.
 It is also a perfect base to explore the natural wonders and the rich history of the area.

 There are many places of historical interest and natural beauty nearby, like Gods Window, Blyde Rivier Canyon,Graskop, Pelgrims Rest, Sabie, Potholes/Bourks Luck, Sudwala caves, Pilgrims Rest, Botanical Gardens, Waterval Boven, Barberton, Komati Land forest etc. which offer delightful day drives.